Monjeríos: Social control and punishment

 Girls and women were only allowed out of the quarters during the day at controlled times, often corresponding with church services and other mission practices.
 Even while being let out, the girls and women were monitored or chaperoned, and were locked into the quarters each night by the padres.
 This forced housing in crowded quarters contributed to the quicker spread of deadly diseases.

 If girls or women disobeyed the orders of the padres or were found to be transgressing orders, they were punished with harsh measures.
 Punishment was used as a threat to condition girls and women to obey the orders of the padres and maintain the function of the monjeríos.
 Friar Estevan Tápias, who was the president of the mission system in California between 1803 and 1812, reported on punishment as follows:The stocks in the apartment of the girls and single women are older than the Fathers who report on the mission.
 As a rule, the transgressions of the women are punished with one, two, or three days in the stocks, according to the gravity of the offense; but if they are obstinate in their evil intercourse, or run away, they are chastised by the hand of another woman in the apartment of the women.
 Sometimes, though exceedingly seldom, the shackles are put on.

 Spousal selection and child-rearing

-Part of the function of the monjeríos was also to select a spouse for the child that would be to the benefit of the missionaries' ideology.
+Part of the function of the monjeríos was also to select a husband for the child that would be to the benefit of the missionaries' ideology.
 Spousal selection was limited to Indigenous converts.
-From the padres view, this was to prevent or limit racial mixing, prevent the girls and women from undesired sexual encounters, as well as to maintain and continue to produce an exploitable workforce of Indigenous children and labor for the mission.
+From the padres' view, this was to prevent or limit racial mixing, prevent the girls and women from undesired sexual encounters, as well as to maintain and continue to produce an exploitable workforce of Indigenous children and labor for the mission.